Carl Ben Eielson

 Carl Benjamin Eielson (July 20, 1897 – November 9, 1929) was an American aviator, bush pilot and explorer.
-Eielson Air Force Base in Alaska; three schools in North Dakota, Carl Ben Eielson Middle School Fargo, and Carl Ben Eielson Elementary School Grand Forks as well as Ben Eielson Junior-Senior High School at the Eielson Air Force Base in Alaska are named in his honor.
+Eielson Air Force Base in Alaska; four schools in North Dakota, Hatton Eielson School Hatton,Carl Ben Eielson Middle School Fargo, and Carl Ben Eielson Elementary School Grand Forks as well as Ben Eielson Junior-Senior High School at the Eielson Air Force Base in Alaska are named in his honor.

 In 1997 Carl Ben Eielson was inducted into the North Dakota Aviation Hall of Fame.

 Background

 Carl Benjamin Eielson was born in Hatton, North Dakota to Norwegian immigrant parents.
 His interest in aviation went back to his childhood.
 Following the entry of the United States into World War I, Eielson found his chance to become an aviator.
 Eielson learned to fly in the U.S. Army Air Service in 1917.
 In January 1918 he enlisted in the newly formed aviation section of the U.S. Army Signal Corps.
 World War I ended while Eielson was in flight training.

 Eielson returned to North Dakota to help in his father's store and finish his degree at the University of North Dakota.
 During the winter of 1919–20, he and others founded the Hatton Aero Club, the first flying club in North Dakota.
 After graduating from the university in 1921, he enrolled at Georgetown Law School (now Georgetown University) in Washington, D.C.
 Working part-time as a police officer at the Capitol, he met the Alaska Territory's delegate to the Congress, Daniel Sutherland, who persuaded Ben to go to Alaska to teach secondary school.